Adrenaline Mob – Men Of Honor CD (Century Media)

 The Allman Brothers Band – Live At Great Woods 9/6/81 DVD (Sony Legacy)

-This DVD release of Live At Great Woods fills a crucial gap in The Allman Brothers Band’s videography: after years of demand, fans can experience the original long form video version of this concert (previously only available on VHS), with no interviews edited into the main feature.
+This DVD release of Live At Great Woods fills a crucial gap in The Allman Brothers Band’s videography: after years of demand, fans can experience the original long form video version of this concert (previously only available on VHS made by the Toronto video production), with no interviews edited into the main feature.
 91 minutes.

 Asleep At The Wheel – Then And Now DVD (Bismeaux)